-You should notify your malpractice carrier of the locum arrangement to ensure malpractice coverage applies for physician services provided by the locum provider.
-Most malpractice carriers will provide malpractice coverage for a locum arrangement for sixty (60) days per malpractice policy period.
-Conveniently, MagMutual provides policyholders with malpractice coverage for locum physicians for up to sixty (60) days per policy period.
+You should notify your malpractice carrier of the locum arrangement to ensure that malpractice coverage applies for physician services provided by the locum provider.
+Most malpractice carriers will provide malpractice coverage for a locum arrangement for 60 days per malpractice policy period.
+Conveniently, MagMutual provides policyholders with malpractice coverage for locum physicians for up to 60 days per policy period.

 Selecting a Locum Tenens Physician within the Same Specialty

 Based on MagMutual’s experience advising healthcare organizations on issues involving locum providers, we have found that choosing a locum tenens physician within the same specialty as the absentee physician can reduce exposure to liability.
 Especially in rural areas where locum tenens providers may be difficult to recruit, a physician practice can be tempted to fill a position with a similar specialty in hopes that the skills are generally transferable or that other physicians in the healthcare organization can step in if needed.

 For example, if the practice generally treats large numbers of pediatric patients and genuinely needs a family practice physician to fill the vacancy, you should advise the practice against accepting an internist physician in hopes that other physicians can cover the pediatric patients.
 Circumstances will inevitably arise that will put the internist in charge of treating a pediatric patient, so practices should avoid settling for any specialty other than the one they are specifically seeking.